-When $j(r)<0$ in the galaxy or cluster center, the above argument exhibits a case of EZPE flowing out of the mass concentration.
-This may be connected with expanding and diluting cores of galaxies, see sec. \ref{reverse instab}, and the cooling of cluster cores, see sec. \ref{sec:cool cores}.
+When $j(r)<0$ in the galaxy or cluster center, the above argument exhibits a case of \EAE flowing out of the core.
+This may be connected with expanding and diluting cores of galaxies, see sec. \ref{reverse instab}, and the cooling of cluster cores.